Insurance risk surveyors determine the possible financial risk posed by offering insurance cover for properties or sites

 Many insurance risk surveyors have gained experience in other areas of insurance first, often as an underwriter, and have recognised industry qualifications.
 Qualifications and experience in a related profession like building surveying, health and safety, engineering or fire safety are particularly useful for some areas of work.

 You can also get into the insurance industry through an apprenticeship.
-These are available at different levels ranging from intermediate level through to degree level.
-For more information, see the CII Aspire Apprenticeship programme.
+These are available in different areas of insurance, including risk surveying, and at different levels.
+Search Find an apprenticeship for opportunities.
+For more information about insurance apprenticeships, see the CII Aspire Apprenticeship programme.

 - excellent interpersonal skills in order to develop a rapport with people from a variety of backgrounds and to communicate effectively with site workers, managing directors, insurance company colleagues and brokers